Honors Capstone Project

 I chose this topic because it was of great personal interest to me.
 I wish that I had had the opportunity to study courses with topics that I could identify with on a personal level.
 Much of my race awareness has come from personal experiences such as serving as a leader in the Korean American Students Association and with previous internships.
 I have high hopes for the future of this program and I believe that the student body at Syracuse University is in desperate need of it.

 Choi, Donna, "An Analysis of Asian and Asian American Studies A Public Relation Campaign Proposal, a Comparative Look at Other Universities, and The Program at Syracuse University" (2009).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 471.

 Creative Commons License